alxdavids/ourbbg/content/post/martin-burnley.md

 battle may go.

-We arrived in Burnley on a Saturday afternoon a couple of hours before the game after driving directly west from our home in Leeds, and had a walk around looking for something to eat.
-For lunch, we picked up a veggie burger for myself and a dubious kebab for the other Alex; we had not yet made the transformation into herbivorous animals.
-We shivered in the cold for a few minutes after eating, before accepting that we should just go and sit in the stadium and wait for something to happen.
+We arrived in Burnley on a Saturday afternoon a couple of hours before the game after driving directly west from our home in Leeds.
+We had a walk around looking for something to eat for lunch.
+Eventually we settled on the kind of unassuming takeaway that you would usually settle on at 2am in the centre of a city, picking up a veggie burger for myself and a dubious kebab for the other Alex — we had not yet made the transformation into herbivorous animals.
+Anyway, we shivered in the cold for a few minutes after eating, before accepting that we should just go and sit in the stadium and wait for something to happen.

 Turf Moor is an old, unwelcoming type of stadium; Burnley, under Sean Dyche, are an old, unwelcoming type of team.
 The away end behind one of